AtUM Science Department Welcomes MT180 Applicants

 • Location: New podcast every Thursday

 Have otters returned to the banks of the Lez?
 Will farms in Languedoc be able to cope with climate change?
 Are political parties in decline?
 Are animals aware of beauty?
-Is the energy-hungry AI a blessing in disguise?
+Is AI’s insatiable appetite for energy a blessing in disguise?
 Can we predict earthquakes?
 These are just a few of the questions posed in the hundred or so episodes recorded over the past five years.

 Finally, the guest featured in the last three minutes extends the scientific experience by announcing an event open to the general public in Montpellier or the surrounding area.